maitag/peote-socket/README.md

 ```
 PeoteSocketBridge.load( {
 	onload: openSocket,       // callback if swfbridges is loaded or websockets available
-	prefareWebsockets: true,  // trying websockets first and fallback to flash
+	preferWebsockets: true,  // trying websockets first and fallback to flash
 	proxys: {
 		proxyServerWS:"localhost",  // proxy for websocket
 		proxyPortWS  : 3211,